SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 ### Mibparser microservice

-**mib-parser** is an open source, multi-tenant microservice.
+**Mibparser** is an open source, multi-tenant microservice.

 #### Deployment

 The source code can be found in [https://bitbucket.org/m2m/c8y-mib-parser/src/develop](https://bitbucket.org/m2m/c8y-mib-parser/src/develop).
 Follow the *README.md* file to build the microservice.
-The built microservice can be deployed in one the following ways,
+The built microservice can be deployed in one the following ways.

 #### Subscribing to the tenant

 Before starting SNMP device integration, make sure that your tenant is subscribed to the microservice.

-#### Using the management tenant
+##### Using the management tenant

 1. Login to the management tenant.
-2. In the Administration application, click **Subtenants** in the **Tenants** menu the navigator.
+2. In the Administration application, click **Subtenants** in the **Tenants** menu in the navigator.
 3. In the tenants list, select the subtenant to which you want to subscribe the microservice.
 4. Switch to the **Applications** tab.
-5. Check if mib-parser is listed under **Subscribed applications**.
+5. Check if Mibparser is listed under **Subscribed applications**.
 6. If the tenant is not yet subscribed to the microservice, search for the microservice in **Available applications** and click **Subscribe**.
-7. On successful subscription, the mib-parser microservice will appear under **Applications** > **Subscribed applications** in the subtenant.
+7. On successful subscription, the Mibparser microservice will appear under **Applications** > **Subscribed applications** in the subtenant.

 ![Subscribed applications - Mibparser](/guides/images/users-guide/snmp/snmp-subscribed-applications.png)

-#### Using a tenant with microservice hosting privilege
+##### Using a tenant with microservice hosting privilege

 1. Login to the management tenant.
 2. In the Administration application, click **Own applications** in the **Applications** menu in the navigator.
 3. In the top menu bar, click **Add application**.
 4. Select **Upload microservice** and upload the mib-parser microservice ZIP file.
 5. In the resulting dialog box, click **Subscribe** to subscribe to the uploaded microservice.
-6. On successful subscription, the mib-parser microservice will appear under **Own applications**.
+6. On successful subscription, the Mibparser microservice will appear under **Own applications**.
 7. Click on the uploaded application (Mibparser) to see more details.

 ![Own applications - Mibparser](/guides/images/users-guide/snmp/snmp-own-applications.png)